ratwolfzero/Schroedingers_Cat/README.md

 * If the atom decays (50% probability), the poison is released → the cat dies.
 * Until observed, quantum mechanics suggests the cat exists in a **superposition of alive and dead**.

-This simulation models a quantum analog of the cat state using a **coherent state superposition** in a harmonic oscillator, visualized through the **Wigner function in phase space**.
+This simulation models a **quantum analog of the cat state** using a **coherent state superposition** in a harmonic oscillator, visualized through the **Wigner function in phase space**.

 It demonstrates:

-* Coherent evolution under a Kerr Hamiltonian → twisting interference patterns.
+* Coherent evolution under a Kerr Hamiltonian → twisting interference patterns
-* Decoherence due to environmental interactions → fading quantum interference.
+* Decoherence due to environmental interactions → fading quantum interference
-* Interactive collapse via key press → mimicking measurement.
+* Interactive collapse via key press → mimicking measurement

 ---

 ## 🧮 Mathematical Background

-The simulation is based on a quantum harmonic oscillator with a Hilbert space dimension:
+The simulation is based on a quantum harmonic oscillator with Hilbert space dimension:

 $$
 N = 30